Our mission

 Immersing ourselves in nature alongside those who see, validate, and provide a sense of safety is a cornerstone of our collective liberation.
 The ability to authentically show up in the wilderness contributes significantly to our journey of self-discovery and finding our place in the wild.

-Collaborating in the backcountry fosters a tapestry of relationships woven with threads of accountability and trust.
+Collaborating in the forest fosters a tapestry of relationships woven with threads of accountability and trust.
 Together, we navigate the untamed terrain, strengthening our bonds and creating pathways towards shared liberation.

 Reclaiming Ancestral Skills and Play